Climate of China: Environmental issues

 In 2020, China ranked 120th out of 180 countries in the Environmental Performance Index.
 The government has taken actions to mitigate environmental issues, but some media has criticized the actions as inadequate.
+China now ranks at 130th out of 180.

 A major environmental issue in China is the continued expansion of its deserts, particularly the Gobi Desert.
 Although barrier tree lines planted since the 1970s have reduced the frequency of sandstorms, prolonged drought and poor agricultural practices have resulted in dust storms plaguing northern China each spring, which then spread to other parts of East Asia, including Japan and Korea.
 China's environmental watchdog, SEPA, stated in 2007 that China is losing 4000 km2 per year to desertification.
 Water quality, erosion, and pollution control have become important issues in China's relations with other countries.
 Melting glaciers in the Himalayas could potentially lead to water shortages for hundreds of millions of people.
 According to academics, in order to limit climate change in China to 1.5 C-change, electricity generation from coal in China without carbon capture must be phased out by 2045.
 Official government statistics about Chinese agricultural productivity are considered unreliable, due to exaggeration of production at subsidiary government levels.

 Much of China has a climate very suitable for agriculture and the country has been the world's largest producer of rice, wheat, tomatoes, eggplant, grapes, watermelon, spinach, and many other crops.